-- Meet Nepal’s first private elephant to ever retire and go on a peaceful morning walk with her into the grasslands or enjoy seeing her as she takes a relaxing afternoon bath in the river.
+- Meet Nepal’s first privately "owned" elephant to ever retire and go on a peaceful morning walk with her into the grasslands or enjoy seeing her as she takes a relaxing afternoon bath in the river.
 The morning itinerary includes cutting fresh grass and preparing an elephant sandwich for her.
 After you’ve finished, you’ll be rewarded with a homemade breakfast.
 Ask for vegan options when you book.

 - Choose a jeep safari instead of an elephant ride if you’re staying in Sauraha.
 Not only is it more comfortable, but you get to enter the Chitwan National Park.
 Note that on private elephant safaris you stay mainly in the buffer zones.

 - Talk to the owner or manager of the hotel where you’re staying and help them understand that you do not support animal cruelty and would rather go on elephant walks instead of elephant rides.
 Ask how they can accommodate your request.

 It took me four years before I made my first trip to Chitwan National Park, the oldest of the 10 national parks in Nepal.
 I needed to be sure that I would stay in an ethical elephant-friendly place and that I would not support any sort of cruelty.

 Since that first trip, I have gone back a couple of times.
 These are some tips I have learned along the way: